-Chinese yellow rice wine (黄酒) making was something I had wanted to try for some time and I eventually got round to it on a public holiday when I made a date with mum and got her to come over to teach me the process.
+Chinese yellow rice wine (黄酒) making was something I had wanted to try for a long time.
+I eventually got round to having a go at it on a public holiday when I made a date with mum and got her to come over to teach me the process.

 The ingredients were minimal and uncomplicated, and the process was a lot easier than I thought.
 The best thing was it only took me 2 weeks before I harvested my first few bottles of sweet rice wine and it was a success, I did it!!!

 Here’s how it went…